Code-Institute-Submissions/luxury-watches/README.md

 Other issues I had was the image resolution.
 I tried to re-size them before re-adding them back to the images folder, it worked for some and not for others, the ones it did not work for I sized them in css.

+Major issue,

+Just after I deployed it, the home page would not show the background image, I removed it and placed a carousel which I though looks better and is showing on published site.
 Deployment:
 I came to the stage where I was now fully 100% happy with the website.
 I went to the Github respository and clicked on settings, from there, I went to GitHib Pages to send it out hosted and selected Master Branch.
 The site was then deployed and published.